-- Writing!
-For July’s Camp NaNoWriMo, I’m mostly laying the foundation for the second half.
+- Thinking and Planning.
+For November’s NaNoWriMo, I’m mostly laying the foundation for the second half.
 Outlines, research, and acquiring trinkets that help me to connect with the story.

 - Work.
 When I’m not writing or homeschooling the children, I am the Web Commander at Silver Rockets Web & Graphic Design, where I design lots of websites.